QJR-Herman-Molodyks/QJR/README.md

  - Added 'UNIX COMMANDS' section to the command list
  - Improved detailed file list with file types and icons
- - Added '~' path to get back home
+ - Added '~' path to get back home system folder: ls, cd
  - Bugfix
- - Fixed critical bug
+ - Fixed a critical bug
  - Little code optimization
+ - Added a security message if you're running not from the correct folder.
+ -

 6.1.4